DuckDuckPig/CH-ACWE/README.md

 - The Jupyter Notebook `visulization_earlyData-BW.ipynb` generates a box and whisker plot for a block of CRs, from the data generated by `analizeIntInvEffects.py`.
 - The Jupyter Notebook `visulization_singleCR-BW.ipynb` generates a box and whisker plot for the specific CR the user chooses in the `Key Variables` cell, from the data generated by `analizeIntInvEffects.py`
 - The Jupyter Notebook `Intensity Samples.ipynb` will generate, display, and save a figure showing the effects of intensity remapping and dynamic range decimation for the files specified in the second cell \(`In[2]`\)
-  - The figures will be saved in a folder within the project space that the notebook creates
+  - The figures will be saved in a folder within the project space that the notebook creates.
   - User will need to adjust the variables in the second cell (`In[2]`) to point to the correct directories.